open-telemetry/opentelemetry.io/content/en/status/_index.md

 * OpenTelemetry Metrics is currently under active development.
 * The data model is stable and released as part of the OTLP protocol.
 * Experimental support for metric pipelines are available in the Collector.
-* Collector support for Prometheus is under developemnet, in collaboration with the Prometheus community.
+* Collector support for Prometheus is under development, in collaboration with the Prometheus community.
 * The metric API and SDK specification is currently being prototyped in Java, .NET, and Python.

 #### Baggage